BenardMN/C-PROGRAMMING/README.md

 # C-PROGRAMMING
-Collection of c++ programs for various problems
+Collection of c programs for various problems